Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 This is an example of your browser fingerprint represented as 8 emojis that stays the same across every browser on the same device:

 That is the simple version.
 Real tracking fingerprints pull from dozens of signals at once, and the combination becomes stable and granular enough to re-identify most visitors across sessions.
-This post walks through every layer of browser fingerprinting — what it is, what gets collected, how the specific techniques (canvas, WebGL, audio, fonts, TLS) work, and what actually defends against it.
+This post walks through every layer of browser fingerprinting: what it is, what gets collected (with your own live values), how the specific techniques (canvas, WebGL, audio, fonts, TLS) work, and what actually defends against it.

 What is browser fingerprinting?